adamreidsmith/QML-for-Building-Detection/README.md

 - **Model training**: Each model was trained using 3-fold cross-validation on the training set
 - **Model evaluation**: [Matthew's correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) used as an evaluation metric to accurately evaluate models in the presence of class imbalance
 - **Results (MCC)**:
-  - QSVM and QBoost generally outperfromed equivalent classical models (SVM and AdaBoost)
+  - QSVM and QBoost generally outperformed equivalent classical models (SVM and AdaBoost)
   - QBoost algorithm achieved best overall performance
   - Classical Gaussian RBF kernel outperformed all quantum kernels, but data re-uploading (DRU) kernel was a close second